 If you've ever flown into Las Vegas, you know that Harry Reid International is one of the most convenient airports in the world.
 Rather than being a city with an airport, Vegas almost feels like an airport with a city built around it.
 Harry Reid is right next to the Strip, making it easy and accessible to all the hotels, restaurants, attractions, and everything else that makes Sin City awesome.

-Harry Reid, for all its ease and accessibility, falls behind others when it comes to fun and interesting dining options.
+But what if you're stuck inside waiting for a flight?
+Your first priority is probably finding a place to plug in your phone charger.
+The next priority is finding some decent food and shopping.
+Here's the bad news: Harry Reid, for all its ease and accessibility, falls behind others when it comes to fun and interesting stuff to do.
 But don't worry.
 You've still got a few places worth checking out, and we've put together a quick guide to sort out the good from the meh.
 It includes the best options in both Terminal 1 and Terminal 3.
 In case you're wondering, there's no Terminal 2.
 It was demolished after the construction of 3.
-Hopefully, that makes sense while navigating your way throughout the airport.
+Hopefully, that makes sense while navigating your way through the airport.

 Siegel's Bagelmania may be a New York-style deli, but it's a born-and-raised Las Vegas original.
-More than 30 years after opening east of the Strip, the family-owned business now has a second location at the airport, where you can get your fix for lox and a bagel and black and white cookies.
+More than 30 years after opening east of the Strip, the family-owned business now has a second location at the airport, where you can get your fix for a lox and bagel or a black and white cookie.
 Sandwiches include a grilled Rueben with a choice of pastrami, corned beef, or turkey, and the Yiddish Bird, which combines turkey and bacon with chive cream cheese and sprouts.